Mongolia Winter Trip – Orkhon River Valley

-Mongolia’s Nine Nines of Winter
+The Orkhon Waterfall in summer in our Mongolia's Nine Nines of Winter blog

 From this – the Orkhon Waterfall in summer …